Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Further Numerical Experiments

 Here we repeat the setup from Section~\ref{sec:experiments} and provide additional details.
 Unless stated otherwise (as in Section~\ref{subsec:averaged_goal}), all data is collected using a uniformly random policy.
 This simplifies the estimation process: under a uniform data distribution, the invariant measure $\nu$ is uniform, and thus the measure-dependent norms introduced in Section~\ref{subsec:norms_measure} reduce to their standard variants.
 In particular, the $\Vert \cdot \Vert_{2, \infty}$ norm and the singular value decomposition (SVD) used for low-rank approximation become standard.

 Once the successor measures $M_{\pi,k}$ are estimated, we evaluate policies that act greedily with respect to them.
-More specifically, given a current state $s$ and a goal $g$, the policy selects actions according to: $\argmax_{a\in \cA} M_{\pi,k}(s,a,g)$, where $M_{\pi,k}(s,a,g) = \sum_{b\in \cA} M_{\pi,k}((s,a),(g,b))$ denotes the marginalized successor measure, as described in Section~\ref{sec:experiments}.
+More specifically, given a current state $s$ and a goal $g$, the policy selects actions according to: $\argmax_{a\in \cA} \sum_{b\in \cA} M_{\pi,k}(s,a,g,b)$, as described in Section~\ref{sec:experiments}.
 In the low-rank setting, the same greedy procedure is applied to the rank$-r$ approximation $[M_{\pi,k}]_r$.
 To quantify goal-reaching performance and evaluate the obtained policy, we report two metrics: accuracy, the probability of reaching the exact goal (from a random initial state), and relaxed accuracy, the probability of reaching any state within two steps of the goal.

 Figures~\ref{fig:bigfigure_U} and~\ref{fig:bigfigure_L} mirror the structure of Figure~\ref{fig:bigfigure} in the main paper.
 In each case, we compare unshifted and shifted successor measures across several metrics: spectrum decay (panel b), goal-reaching accuracy using ground-truth successor measures (panels c–d), performance of TD-learned measures (panels e–f), and sample efficiency as a function of dataset size (panels g–h).